alimoges42/chronio/README.md

 # ChronIO: A toolbox for analysis of physiological time series data

 ## Overview
 ChronIO is a scientific toolbox developed in Python.
-It enables the analysis of datasets that are sampled at a consistent rate.
+It enables the analysis of physiological datasets that are sampled at a consistent rate.
+For example, it may be used for analysis of behavioral and neural data.
 Currently, chronIO works well for simple analyses of behavioral data.
 In the coming weeks, additional features will allow more complex analyses to be performed and for more types of data to be analyzed.
 New releases and updates will be available here.

 ## Features